-Internally, the data exchanged on the sub-network, and the data exchanged on the higher level network (i.e. CC-Link IE Field), reside in the same memory.
+Internally, the data exchanged on the subnetwork, and the data exchanged on the higher level network, resides in the same memory.

-This means that in order to exchange data with the sub-network, the higher level network simply reads and writes data to memory locations specified using ACM.
-The exact same memory locations can then be exchanged on the sub-network.
-The I/O data is transferred as cyclic data (RWx, RY and RX points).
+This means that in order to exchange data with the subnetwork, the higher level network simply reads and writes data to memory locations specified using the Anybus Configuration Manager.
+The very same memory locations can then be exchanged on the subnetwork.

-The internal memory buffer is divided into three areas, based on function:
+The internal memory buffer is divided into three areas based on their function:

-Input Data (Up to 512 bytes)
+Input Data (512 bytes)

-This area can be read from the higher level network (i.e. by the CC-Link IE Field master).
+This area can be read by the higher level net-